Batiskaaaf/EventBusRabbitMQ/Readme.md

 1. Register EventBusRabbitMq (see EventBusTest Program.cs line 39).

-    2.1 HostName for ConnectionFactory in our case is localhost
+    2.1 HostName for ConnectionFactory in our case is localhost.

-    2.2 ClientName for EventBusRabbitMQ the name of your service ex.
+    2.2 ClientName for EventBusRabbitMQ the name of your service. ex.
 (PingService, Aggregator, Authorization)

 ## Publishing an event

-1. Create a record "CustomEvent" (not a class) inherited from "BaseEvent" (see  EventBusTest Evets)
+1. Create a record "CustomEvent" (not a class) inherited from "BaseEvent". (see  EventBusTest Evets)

-    1.1 The "CustomEvent" record is stored in the folder of your service, there is no need to change the BuildingBlocks folder
+    1.1 The "CustomEvent" record is stored in the folder of your service, there is no need to change the BuildingBlocks folder.

-2. Using DI, get the IEventBus service (see EventBusTest SendController.cs line 19)
+2. Using DI, get the IEventBus service. (see EventBusTest SendController.cs line 19)

-3. Publish your event (see EventBusTest SendController.cs line 32)
+3. Publish your event. (see EventBusTest SendController.cs line 32)

-All subscribed services received our event
+All subscribed services received our event.

 ## Subscribing on event

-1. Create "CustomEventHandler<T>" and inherit from IIntegrationEventHandler<T>
+1. Create "CustomEventHandler<T>" inherited from IIntegrationEventHandler<T>
     where T is the event we want to listen to.
 Implement Handle as needed. (see EventBusTest CustomEventsHandler)

-2. Register "CustomEventHandler" in DI (see EventBusTest Program.cs line 63)
+2. Register "CustomEventHandler" in DI. (see EventBusTest Program.cs line 63)

-3. Configure subscriptions (see EventBusTest Program.cs line 71)
+3. Configure subscriptions. (see EventBusTest Program.cs line 71)

     3.1 The Subscribe<T, TH> method where T is the event we want to listen to, and Th is the handler that will handle it.

-Now we are subscribed to the events
+Now we are subscribed to the event.

 ## Learn More